micaherne/moodle-tool_composer/README.md

 What happens in this scenario is that whichever block accesses a class in my/library first will cause it to be autoloaded from its local vendor directory.
 This will be more or less randomly either version 0.3 or 5.1, causing unpredictable behaviour.

+(This is obviously a simplified version of the issue.
+In real life, it's much more likely that the conflicts will arise deeper into the dependency chains.)

 If we have a number of Moodle plugins autoloading Composer-managed dependencies, we need a way to ensure that these do not conflict across the Moodle installation, and that we can resolve a set of versions that are compatible with all.

 This tool attempts to do this.